microsoft/pxt-arcade/docs/tutorials/pizza-party.md

 Are you ready to code a Pizza Party for Donatello, Michelangelo, Leonardo, and Raphael?

-Follow this tutorial to create your own multiplayer experience inspired by the movie Teenage Mutant Ninja Turtles: Mutant Mayhem, only in theatres August 2.
+Follow this tutorial to create your own multiplayer experience inspired by the movie Teenage Mutant Ninja Turtles: Mutant Mayhem.

 ![Play Pizza Party](/static/tutorials/pizza-party/tmnt.png "Teenage Mutant Ninja Turtles: Mutant Mayhem, in theatres August 2")

-©2023 Paramount Pictures.
-TEENAGE MUTANT NINJA TURTLES is a trademark of Viacom International Inc.